4.13 Alcoholic Beverages - Usage Regulation

 - Service at District Events on District-owned Property.
 The Chancellor has the sole authority to approve the service, but not the sale or other distribution, of wine or beer at District events on district-owned property that the Chancellor either sponsors or approves.
 The only District employees authorized to request the Chancellor's approval are the College Presidents and the Vice Chancellors.
 Additionally, the law strictly limits the service of wine or beer by the District on District-owned property, and those restrictions are specified in Paragraph 5.
 Unless approved by the Chancellor in compliance with the law and this regulation, alcoholic beverages may not be served on District-owned property.

 - Event Form Required.
 A College President or Vice Chancellor who wishes to obtain the Chancellor's approval for the service of wine or beer at a District-sponsored event on District-owned property shall forward a completed written request to the Chancellor no later than 30 days before the event.
-The request form is available at: AS-6 - Notice of Intent to Serve Beer and Wine.
-On signing the form, the Chancellor will provide a copy of it to the requestor and to the MCCCD Risk Manager.
+The request form is available at: AS-6 - Agreement to Serve Alcohol Part I. On signing the form, the Chancellor will provide a copy of it to the requestor and to the MCCCD Risk Manager.
 For events that the Chancellor sponsors, he or she will complete the form, sign it and provide it to the MCCCD Risk Manager no later than 10 business days before the event.

 - The only alcoholic beverages that may be served and consumed are wine and beer.
 Wine consumption is limited to 6 oz. per person, and beer consumption is limited to 24 oz;